 If you find yourself in a situation where you are facing damage in your home or business and you aren’t sure who to call first or if you should file a claim or not, call a locally owned and operated company that cares.

-Call Lotus Contracting Services, LLC at 480-500-5481.
+Call Lotus Restoration Services, LLC at 480-500-5481.
 We will come out and evaluate your water loss and give you an honest evaluation on whether or not we would recommend you filing a claim.